ReSharper for Universal Apps and Windows Phone

 It’s also worth noting that some refactoring features are available for XAML-specific elements.
 For example, you can perform the Rename on a static resource key:

-In the same vein, you can use the Navigate To Ctrl+Shift+G menu for navigation from a particular symbol:
+In the same vein, you can use the Navigate To Control+Shift+G menu for navigation from a particular symbol:

 It’s also worth noting that both the refactoring and the navigation menus are also available in the File Structure window and in the Solution Explorer.